 Welcome to Indiana State University!
 The success of every student is extremely important to us at State.
 That’s why we’ve created the STARS Initiative (Students Acting Responsibly and Strategically) to support your important transition from high school to college.
 As you prepare to attend State, please review the information below about how STARS can help you succeed.

-- Take three foundational studies courses with other STARS students
+- Take foundational studies courses with other STARS students

 - Earn the status of "good standing" at State in order to declare a major